Investing 101: Compound Interest

+Compounding has long been celebrated as a cornerstone of successful investing, offering the potential to grow wealth exponentially over time.
 Compound interest might sound complex, but it’s actually based on a very simple principle: earning interest on your interest.
-Here’s a clear and simplified way of understanding this important concept.

 Example of Compound Interest